Call Me Back

 Trustees hold the legal ownership of the trust assets and are responsible for managing them in accordance with the trust deed.
 They can decide the amount and timing of distributions to beneficiaries, giving a high degree of flexibility and adaptability.
 This is particularly useful for estate planning so trustees can respond to changing circumstances and beneficiaries’ needs.

 But trusts can be complex for lay trustees to understand the trust and tax laws.
 Professional advisors offer full service for all aspects of trust administration and estate planning so the trust is managed properly and in compliance with the law.
+It is strongly recommended to seek professional advice to ensure the trust is set up and managed appropriately for the particular circumstances of the settlor and beneficiaries.

 Common Uses for Discretionary Trusts